scottkosty/install-tl-ubuntu/README.md

 - optionally installs additional LaTeX files for common journals that are not included in TeX Live 2013 (--more-tex)
 - works non-interactively and thus can be added to a batch install script
 - tlmgr can be run from the desktop menu (if 'gksu' package is installed)
+- install can be done from an ISO file (--iso)

 For more details, see
 ```s